 It is the responsibility of the student to follow the writing requirements set by the Office of Graduate Studies and Research.
 Thesis students shall use the "Guidelines for the Preparation of Your Master's Thesis" for their project.
 A .pdf version of this guide is also available on the Resources page of the Graduate Studies and Research website under THESIS Information.
-See www.unk.edu/academics/gradstudies.aspx?id=947.
-Students completing a Scholarly Study can obtain a guidelines from their advisor in the Counseling & School Psychology Department and students completing a Field Study can request guidelines from their Educational Administration Advisor.
+Students completing a Scholarly Study can obtain guidelines from their advisor in the Counseling & School Psychology Department and students completing a Field Study can request guidelines from their Educational Administration Advisor.